 It is important that your shares be represented at the meeting whether or not you plan to attend.
-Please sign and date the enclosed proxy card and return it in the envelope provided.
+Please note that this year you may vote your shares by telephone or by using the enclosed proxy card.
+The toll-free telephone number and instructions are shown on the enclosed proxy card.
+Alternatively, you can vote by signing and dating the proxy card and returning it in the envelope provided.